syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 # Data Binding

-The ComboBox loads the data either from local data sources or remote data services using the `dataSource` property.
+The ComboBox loads the data either from local data sources or remote data services using the `DataSource` property.
 It supports the data type of `array` or **DataManager**.

 The ComboBox also supports different kinds of data services such as OData, OData V4, and Web API, and data formats such as XML, JSON, and JSONP with the help of `DataManager` adaptors.